sagemath/sagewiki_to_gh-2022-10-10/days48.md

  '''Be sure to buy your plane ticket on a US carrier.'''

+Reimbursement for for Sage Days 48 (not Edu Days) : [[attachment:Sage-Days-48-Reimbursement-Form.pdf]]

 == Lodging ==

 2013/05/29: We had hoped to provide lodging at the Collegiana (more info on this place  on the [[uw-local-info|local information]] page).
 However, they are unable to provide us with a block of rooms, so you should make a reservation at an area hotel.
 Federal grant money limits reimbursement to 137 dollars a night.
 More hotel suggestions are at the [[days48/travel|travel ]] page.